rednafi/rednafi.com/content/misc/behind_the_blog.md

 stack behind it, and then vanishing into the ether.

 I was somewhat successful at that and wanted to write something I can link to when people are curious about the machinery that drives this site.
-The good thing is that the technology stack is simple and hasn't changed much over the years as I've refrained from tinkering with it unless absolutely necessary.
+The good thing is that the tech stack is simple and has remained stable over the years since I've only made changes when absolutely necessary.

 ## Markdown